 Flowering and Fruiting Plants Have Increased Water Demands

-When plants shift their energy into producing flowers and fruit, their water requirements rise noticeably.
-This is one of the most critical watering stages for vegetables in particular.
+When plants shift their energy into producing flowers and fruit, their water requirements rise.
+This stage matters most for vegetables.

 Inconsistent moisture during flowering and fruiting causes visible problems.
-Tomatoes crack when the soil swings from very dry to suddenly very wet.
+Tomatoes crack when the soil swings from dry to saturated.
 Pepper plants drop their blossoms during drought stress.
-Cucumbers turn bitter when the water is irregular.
+Cucumbers turn bitter when watering is inconsistent.

 Check soil moisture more frequently during this phase — every one to two days rather than relying on a fixed schedule.
 The goal is steady, even moisture rather than cycles of drought and saturation.
 If the top two inches of soil feel dry, water thoroughly.
 If they still feel cool and moist, wait another day.